Pizza Crust Tips

 Active dry yeast is a popular choice for pizza crust because it needs to be dissolved in warm water before adding it to the flour mixture.
 This allows the yeast to activate and ferment, releasing carbon dioxide gas to make the dough rise.

 Once activated, the yeast needs time to work its magic.
 Letting the dough sit at room temperature for about an hour or until doubled in size will give you a light and fluffy crust.
 During this rising time, gentle kneading techniques can also help distribute the yeast evenly throughout the dough, resulting in a more uniform rise.
-So don’t rush the rising process – give your yeast and dough ample time to create that perfect pizza crust!
+So don’t rush the increasing process – give your yeast and dough ample time to create that perfect pizza crust!

 Baking Temperature and Duration